chronark/charon/README.md

 Geocoding has two handlers:  [Nominatim](https://nominatim.org/) and [Mapbox](https://www.mapbox.com/) They both receive a forward or reverse geocoding search and search the cache.
 In case of a miss they will query their respective 3rd party APIs, write to cache and return the result.
+The cache is mounted on the host as `./volumes/geocoding` and can be backed up or modified by removing or adding files on the host machine.

 ### Tiles